On ultrafilter extensions of first-order models and ultrafilter interpretations: Wider ultrafilter interpretations

-which is an ordinary model in the same signature.
+which is an ordinary model of the same signature.

-Let us say that a~generalized model~$\mathfrak U$ endowed with topologies on its universe and the sets of operations and of relations on it, has a~{\it well-defined satisfiability\/} iff there exists the limit of~$\mathfrak U$, in which case we define it as the ordinary satisfiability in the limit:
+\begin{definition} The ultrafilter model $\mathfrak U$ (endowed with the specified family of topologies) has a~{\it well-defined satisfiability\/} iff there exists the limit of~$\mathfrak U$, in which case we define it as the ordinary satisfiability in the limit: